Troubleshooting API Error Codes

 This could be related to high network latency between the proxy and the API server.
 It could also mean that the API server takes too long to process your request.

-If you think your request is reasonable and the status doesn’t go away, contact support.
+If you think your request is reasonable and the status still hasn't changed, contact support.

 501 Not Implemented